JOIN LOGIN JOIN

 Give away a box, and the legal stuff kicks in.
 The terms and conditions must say what the prize is worth.
 If this new Horus Heresy box is priced at $350—or more—that’s going to get out before the hype wave crests.
 And that could get messy.

 Leaks are one thing.
 Official confirmation?
 That invites opinions.
-And in the Warhammer world, opinions are loud.
+And in the Warhammer hobby, opinions are loud.
 If it’s more expensive than Age of Darkness, (like over $300) expect people to notice and react hard.

 2. It discourages pre-orders.